Mike Fink: In popular culture

 In Orson Scott Card's The Tales of Alvin Maker, an alternate version of Mike Fink appears in every novel after the first.
 Unlike other significant characters, he has no magical knack, but, prior to meeting Alvin, he was made invincible by means of a tattoo given to him at birth (similar to Achilles).
 In the books, his invulnerability is what made him a bully; having no conception of pain, he could not appreciate the effects of his actions (Prentice Alvin).
 In Alvin Journeyman, he resurfaces, grateful to Alvin for both sparing his life and teaching him the folly of his previous life of violence.

 Mike Fink is played by Forrest Tucker in the 1977 made for TV film The Incredible Rocky Mountain Race, in which Fink is pitted in a rivalry against Mississippi riverboater and future author Mark Twain in a cross-country scavenger hunt, although the real-life Twain was born twelve years after Fink's death.
 Much of the story and its humor is culled from Twain's various works.

-In 1998, children's author, Steven Kellogg, wrote a book entitled Mike Fink: A Tall Tale.
+In 1998, children's author Steven Kellogg, wrote a book entitled Mike Fink: A Tall Tale.
 As in his other books, Kellogg's account of Fink incorporates tall tales with vivid illustrations – highlighting the main character's positive side.

 Mike Fink is a prime character in the 2007 young-adult historical novel Mississippi Jack by Louis A. Meyer.
 In it, Fink is outwitted by the main character of the book series.
 He is portrayed as a large, hairy, loud man who constantly boasts about his many feats in life.
 He is first met while traveling down the Allegheny River and is later seen in Pittsburgh, where he is put in jail for fighting.

 On the Ohio River in Cincinnati, OH and Covington, KY, a riverboat restaurant called Mike Fink's was a popular attraction for over 40 years.
 It specialized in fresh seafood and had a large raw bar in the center of the boat.
 It closed in 2008 and was moved in 2014 to Newport, KY, with the hope it would be renovated and reopened.
 However, the boat ended up as a shop barge in 2019.

-Mike Fink also appear in Fate/Grand Order as an enemy.
+Mike Fink also appears in Fate/Grand Order as an enemy.

 There are some tall tales that mention he had a daughter named Sal Fink, who was said to be equally daring and known for her holler.

+Released in August 2025, "Broadside Ballad" by Daniel Donato's Cosmic Country memorializes the exploits of Mike Fink.